Description

 list_shopping_queries

 List the product/shopping queries an AI engine fanned out to while answering prompts in a project over a date range.
 Each row represents one shopping sub-query and the distinct products returned for it in a given chat.
-Filters: - prompt_id: only queries from chats produced by this prompt - chat_id: only queries from this chat - model_id: only queries from this AI engine (chatgpt-scraper, gpt-4o, gpt-4o-search, gpt-3.5-turbo, llama-sonar, perplexity-scraper, sonar, gemini-2.5-flash, gemini-scraper, google-ai-overview-scraper, google-ai-mode-scraper, llama-3.3-70b-instruct, deepseek-r1, claude-3.5-haiku, claude-haiku-4.5, claude-sonnet-4, grok-scraper, microsoft-copilot-scraper, grok-4, qwen-3-6-plus) - model_channel_id: only queries from this channel (openai-0, openai-1, qwen-0, openai-2, perplexity-0, perplexity-1, google-0, google-1, google-2, google-3, anthropic-0, anthropic-1, deepseek-0, meta-0, xai-0, xai-1, microsoft-0) - topic_id: only queries from chats whose prompt belongs to this topic - tag_id: only queries from chats whose prompt carries this tag Use get_chat with a returned chat_id to inspect the full AI response that produced these sub-queries.
+Filters: - prompt_id: only queries from chats produced by this prompt - chat_id: only queries from this chat - model_id: only queries from this AI engine (chatgpt-scraper, gpt-4o, gpt-4o-search, gpt-3.5-turbo, llama-sonar, perplexity-scraper, sonar, gemini-2.5-flash, gemini-scraper, google-ai-overview-scraper, google-ai-mode-scraper, llama-3.3-70b-instruct, deepseek-r1, deepseek-v4-pro, claude-3.5-haiku, claude-haiku-4.5, claude-sonnet-4, grok-scraper, microsoft-copilot-scraper, grok-4, grok-4.3, qwen-3-6-plus, amazon-rufus-scraper) - model_channel_id: only queries from this channel (openai-0, openai-1, qwen-0, openai-2, perplexity-0, perplexity-1, google-0, google-1, google-2, google-3, anthropic-0, anthropic-1, deepseek-0, meta-0, xai-0, xai-1, microsoft-0, amazon-0) - topic_id: only queries from chats whose prompt belongs to this topic - tag_id: only queries from chats whose prompt carries this tag Use get_chat with a returned chat_id to inspect the full AI response that produced these sub-queries.
 Returns columnar JSON: {columns, rows, rowCount, totalCount}. rowCount is the rows in this page; totalCount is the total matching records ignoring limit/offset.
 Columns: prompt_id, chat_id, model_id, model_channel_id, date, query_text, products (array of product names).

 read-only